mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 ```
 {: codeblock}

 ## Feedback data store

-You can use [feedback endpoint](http://watson-ml-api.mybluemix.net/#!/Published32Models/post_v3_wml_instances_instance_id_published_models_published_model_id_feedback) to send new records (records that were not used in training process) to feedback store defined in learning configuration.
-Feedback datastore is used to monitor and retrain your model when needed. {{site.data.keyword.dashdbshort}} is currently supported as a feedback datastore.
-If the feedback table does not exist, the service will create it.
-If the table already exists, the schema is verified to match that of the training table and an extra column named `_training` is appended to the table (that column is used to mark records consumed in retraining process).
+You can use a [feedback endpoint](http://watson-ml-api.mybluemix.net/#!/Published32Models/post_v3_wml_instances_instance_id_published_models_published_model_id_feedback) to send new records (records that were not used in training process) to feedback store that is defined in the learning configuration.
+The feedback data store is used to monitor and retrain your model when needed. {{site.data.keyword.dashdbshort}} is supported as a feedback data store.
+If the feedback table does not exist, the service creates it.
+If the table exists, the schema is verified to match that of the training table and an extra column named `_training` is appended to the table.
+The additional column is used to mark records that are consumed in the retraining process.

-**Note:** Feedback table is managed, modified and used by Watson Machine Learning  service.
+**Note:** Feedback table is managed, modified, and used by the {{site.data.keyword.pm_short}} service.

-You can send new feedback record to feedback datastore by issuing the following request:
+You can send a new feedback record to the feedback data store by issuing the following request:

 Request example: